-However, some people do face side-effects to the medication and what we still don’t know what will be the long-term effects of these newer antiretroviral drugs some of us are taking on a daily basis.
-The pills that are keeping us alive could be having some negative impact to our insides, and only time will tell just what those will be.
+However, some people do face side-effects to the medication.
+Also, we still don’t know what will be the long-term effects of these newer antiretroviral drugs some of us living with HIV are taking on a daily basis.
+The pills that are keeping us alive could be having a negative impact on our insides, and only time will tell just what those will be.
 This concern, as well as others, is why some of us who are HIV+ will never actually reach peace of mind when it comes to our diagnosis.

-So what truly are the realities of living with HIV?
+So, what truly are the realities for those of us living with HIV?
 We can now live a mostly normal life if we keep healthy, stay on a medication regime and maintain an undetectable viral load.
 Medication options are abundant, and anyone who is diagnosed and who has access to treatment can find the best solution for their personal care plan.

 The mental anguish that goes hand-in-hand with being HIV+ is a very real thing.
 Ignorance and lack of education still have people pointing fingers and shaming you.
 Disclosing a positive status is and will continue to be one of the hardest things anyone with HIV will have to do.
 We’ve come a very long way in three decades, but it’s not over yet.
 The realities of HIV are very real and shouldn’t be discredited due to a less volatile situation that is presented in front of us.
 It might not suck as hard, but it still sucks. •